Become the responsible energy major

 As part of its commitment to developing South Africa, Total South Africa was one of the first oil companies to introduce service stations in previously disadvantaged areas.
 Considered to be a pioneer in local employment, Total South Africa has been recognised for a substantial number of firsts when it comes to progressive transformation.
 Notably, it was the first multinational oil company in South Africa to appoint a female executive.
 During the 1960s, it was also the first oil company to introduce its brand into what were then known as predominantly black townships, also taking the initiative to appoint black service station owners.

-Established in 1954, Total South Africa is 50.1% owned by France-based multinational Total.
+Total South Africa is a BBBEE certified 52.25% Black Owned company.
 Total South Africa is an integral part of, and plays a significant role in, the international, world-class Total.
 This means that our company is able to benefit from shared access to internationally acclaimed best practices, technological expertise and top-flight business innovations.

 Total South Africa is making significant progress in meeting a commitment to driving an adaptive economy characterised by growth, employment and equity.
 Our transformation strategy seeks to entrench our social responsibility commitment to supporting sustainable transformation, aligned with the South African legislative framework, specifically the Petroleum and Liquid Fuels Charter (LFC) and BBBEE Act.